jessedobbelaere/mysql-ssh-backups/README.md

             }
         }

 6. Run `python backup-mysql-database-ssh.py` to backup your database or configure it to run periodically as a cronjob (OS X tip: [Lingon](https://www.peterborgapps.com/lingon/)).
+Using Lingon, create a new task, give it a name and let it execute `/usr/bin/python /Users/pathtoscript/backup-mysql-database-ssh.py` at e.g. every 12 hours.

 ## Bugs